Theo-Gkisis/wolfpack/README.md

 ## Usage

 Since production images have no shell or package manager, install dependencies in a `-dev` builder stage and copy them into the hardened final image.

-**Python:**
+The same pattern applies to every runtime — only the package manager and entrypoint change.

 ```dockerfile
 FROM teogisis/wolfpack-python:3.13-dev AS builder